mdn/content/files/en-us/web/api/webotp_api/index.md

 {{securecontext_header}}{{DefaultAPISidebar("WebOTP API")}}

-The **WebOTP API** is an extension of the [Credential Management API](/en-US/docs/Web/API/Credential_Management_API) that enables web apps to verify that a phone number belongs to a user, for example when using it as a sign-in factor.
+The **WebOTP API** is an extension of the [Credential Management API](/en-US/docs/Web/API/Credential_Management_API) that provides a streamlined user experience for web apps to verify that a phone number belongs to a user, for example when using it as a sign-in factor.
 This is done via a two-step process:

 1. The app client requests a one-time password (OTP), which is obtained from a specially-formatted SMS message sent by the app server.
 2. This is then entered into a validation form on the app client and sent back to the server to verify that it matches what was originally sent in the SMS.